ADIRONDACKREGION.COM

 Historic Copeland Covered Bridge

 The Historic Copeland Covered Bridge is a 35-foot Queenpost truss bridge built in 1879 by Arad Copeland in Edinburg, Saratoga County.
-It is listed on the National Register of Historic Places and is the only covered bridge remaining in Sara…
+Listed on the National Register of Historic Places, it is the only covered bridge remaining in Saratoga C…

 Mohawk Maiden Cruises — hero image